anthanh17/store-product-manager/README.md

 > **Note:** This project was developed as part of an `8-hour coding challenge` to build an entire system from design to implementation.
 Due to the time constraints, not all API endpoints are fully implemented, and there may be some limitations.
 The challenge of building a complete system in such a short timeframe was an exciting exercise in prioritization and efficient development.

+> **Work in Progress:** The following Redis-based features have been implemented in `internal/handler/http/ping.go` for testing and will be integrated into other API endpoints for monitoring, evaluation, and logging if time permits:
+>
+> 1. **Concurrency Control** - `/ping` API implements a mutex lock using Redis to ensure only one user can access it at a time (with a 5-second sleep for demonstration).
+>
+> 2. **Request Tracking** - Counting mechanism to track how many times each user calls the `/ping` API.
+>
+> 3. **Usage Statistics** - `/top` API returns the top 10 users who have called the `/ping` API most frequently.
+>
+> 4. **Approximate Counting** - Using Redis HyperLogLog to efficiently estimate the number of unique users who have called the `/ping` API, accessible via the `/count` endpoint.

 ## Features

 - Authentication System